tymyrddin/red-iac/source/docs/automation/README.md

 ## Why?

-* Maintenance takes little time and we can focus on the red teaming itself.
+* Maintenance takes little time, and we can focus on the pentesting/red teaming itself.
-* Automating the server set up process helps in exploring current DevOps methodology to better understand what to look for once we are in a similar environment.
 * Terraform is open source and [supports a number of cloud providers](https://registry.terraform.io/browse/providers), which makes it the best choice if you chose an alternative provider that accepts Zcash.